tquinlan1992/tquinlan92-typescript-redux-utils/README.md

 The code below this shows the full basic usage.
 There's also a typescript create-react-app, redux, and redux thunk usage starting with `./src/index.tsx` demonstrating the usage in a real app.
 The app example is just a create-react-app with typescript and the instructions can be found here [here](./Create-React-App.md).

+Also you can access a sandbox using it without typescript [here](https://codesandbox.io/s/tquinlan92typescriptreduxutils-k2the).

 ```ts
 import { combineReducers, createStore, applyMiddleware, AnyAction } from 'redux';
 import { makeNestedSimpleStore } from 'tquinlan92-typescript-redux-utils';